godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

         accel = ACCEL

-Now when we are sprinting we'll use ``SPRINT_ACCEL`` instead of ``ACCEL``, which will accelerate us faster.
+Now when the player is sprinting we'll use ``SPRINT_ACCEL`` instead of ``ACCEL``, which will accelerate the player faster.

 _________

 You should now be able to sprint if you press the ``shift`` button, and can toggle the flash light on and off by pressing the ``F`` button!

 Go give it a whirl!
-You can change the sprint related global variables to make the player faster or slower when sprinting!
+You can change the sprint related class variables to make the player faster or slower when sprinting!

 Final notes
 -----------